timothymillar/TEFingerprint/README.md

 ## Usage

 The basic 'tef' tool is used as a wrapper for included programs: `preprocess`, `fingerprint`, `compare` and `filter_gff`.
-The help text can be displayed for `tef` or any of the wrapped tols with the `-h` flag e.g:
+The help text can be displayed for `tef` or any of the wrapped tols with the `--help` or `-h` flag e.g:

 ```
 tef -h
 tef preprocess -h
 tef fingerprint -h
 tef compare -h
-tef filter_gff -h
+tef filter-gff -h
 ```

-### Preprocess
+### Preprocess Pipeline

 The preprocessing pipeline requires a paired-end reads in fastq format, a library of tranposable elements in fasta format and a reference genome in fasta format.
 Fasta files should be pre indexed using BWA.
 This pipeline also requires that BWA and Samtools are installed and on the users `$PATH`.

-Paired end reads are aligned to the library of transposable elements.
+Paired end reads are initially aligned to the library of transposable elements manually with bwa mem.
-Unmapped reads with mapped mates (dangler reads) are identified and extracted.
-Dangler reads are mapped against the reference genome and tagged with the ID of their mates transposable element.
+The preprocess tool is then used to identify and extract unmapped reads with mapped mates (dangler reads) which are mapped against the reference genome and tagged with the ID of their mates transposable element.

 You should have the following four files: